-New York ยท 2,631,580 residents
+New York · 2,631,580 residents Score 1 · Grade F

 Browse neighborhood-by-neighborhood crime scores for every Census block group in Kings County.
-Severity-weighted and rate-normalized, built for real estate, PropTech, and location intelligence workflows.
+Severity-weighted, rate-normalized, and built for real estate, PropTech, and location intelligence workflows.

-Risk Score
+Safety Score

-0 Safe 100 Dangerous
+0 Lower 100 Higher

 Powered by CrimeScore.io